 Our ongoing efforts reflect our dedication to contributing positively to the planet while we prepared climate change policy and decarbonization strategy consisting of a package of decarbonization projects developed to support the transitions to renewable energy production and align with sustainability goals.
-The decarbonization projects address climate mitigation and renewable energy deployment areas.

-Core principles guiding our approach include:
+Core principles guiding our approach:

-- Compliance with regulations and standards We strictly adhere to all relevant environmental regulations and industry standards, striving to surpass these benchmarks whenever feasible to ensure the highest level of environmental protection. - Risk management By identifying, assessing, and managing environmental risks associated with our operations, we've established comprehensive processes to safeguard against potential negative impacts on the environment. - Continuous improvement Our dedication to enhancing environmental performance is evident through regular monitoring, the adoption of new technologies, and the implementation of best practices aimed at reducing our ecological footprint. - Stakeholder engagement We maintain open lines of communication with local communities, environmental groups, and regulators to address concerns, integrate feedback, and foster collaborative efforts towards sustainable environmental practices. - Transparency Rompetrol is committed to clear communication regarding our environmental performance, regularly reporting on our progress towards sustainability goals and informing the public about potential risks and safety measures.
+- Compliance with regulations and standards We strictly adhere to all relevant environmental regulations and industry standards, striving to surpass these benchmarks whenever feasible to ensure the highest level of environmental protection. - Risk management By identifying, assessing, and managing environmental risks associated with our operations, we've established comprehensive processes to safeguard against potential negative impacts on the environment. - Continuous improvement Our dedication to enhancing environmental performance is evident through regular monitoring, the adoption of new technologies, and the implementation of best practices aimed at reducing our ecological footprint. - Stakeholder engagement We maintain open lines of communication with local communities, environmental groups, and regulators to address concerns, integrate feedback, and foster collaborative efforts towards sustainable environmental practices.

+• Transparency Rompetrol is committed to clear communication regarding our environmental performance, regularly reporting on our progress towards sustainability goals and informing the public about potential risks and safety measures.